Dr. Justin Bush, PhD

 Dr. Vázquez co-founded PDYF in 2010 and has been exclusively in private practice as a psychologist in Portland, Oregon since 2012.
 She earned Bachelor degrees in Psychology and Law & Society at Purdue University followed by a Master’s degree at the University of Louisville.
 She then earned her doctorate at Loyola University of Chicago.
 She is a bilingual (Spanish & English) and bicultural psychologist whose expertise is in conducting diagnostic evaluations with children, adolescents, and adults with Neurodevelopmental Disorders, including Autism Spectrum Disorders.
 As a licensed psychologist, she is committed to helping youth and families learn about their strengths and weaknesses so they can work toward their goals while navigating life challenges and live to their fullest potential.

-Positive Development for Youth & Families, Inc., is a private group practice of licensed psychologists in Portland, Oregon.
-We specialize in serving adolescents (ages 14 to 19) and parents by providing individual and family psychotherapy, parenting skills training (for parents with children of all ages), and psychological testing and evaluation of children through adulthood.
-Our mission is to help them understand and use their character strengths to resolve common mental health problems, behavioral and learning difficulties, parent-adolescent relationship challenges, and sibling relationship problems.
-Our expertise utilizes strengths-based cognitive-behavioral therapy (including ACT & DBT), mindfulness, and positive family therapy (PFT) interventions to promote and foster positive development of youth and families.
+They founded Positive Development for Youth & Families, Inc., as a private practice of licensed psychologists based in Portland, Oregon.
+They specialize in serving adolescents (ages 14 to 19) and parents by providing individual and family psychotherapy, parenting skills training (for parents with children of all ages), and psychological testing and evaluation of children through adulthood.
+Their mission is to help children, teens, and parents understand and use their character strengths to address common mental health problems, cope behavioral and learning difficulties, and resolve sibling- and/or parent-adolescent relationship challenges.
+Their clinical expertise utilizes strengths-based cognitive-behavioral therapy (including ACT & DBT), mindfulness, and positive family therapy (PFT) interventions to promote and foster positive development of youth and families.

 WHY Positive Development for youth and families: